 What are Bouncers and Security Guards?

 Bouncers are employed by the owners of the premises to protect patrons, staff and the property of the venue.
 When facing bouncers, you need to remember that as a patron of the club/pub/concert, they are there to protect you as well as others.
-Bouncers must wear number identification tags on the job.
+Bouncers must wear, on their chest, numbered identification tags printed with the word SECURITY when on the job.

 Security guards are hired by venues to ensure that the conditions of entry are met by the customers, and to promote the general safety of a venue.
 They do not have any more power than the ordinary person, and are there on behalf of the owners of the venue to regulate the ‘house rules’.

 Bouncers’ and Security Guards’ powers

 Bouncers and security guards can ask for your identification to determine your age if there are conditions for entry at the venue regarding age.
 In Victoria, legally acceptable photo identification is any of the following:

 - Proof of Age Card;

 - Victorian Learner Permit (Victorian learner permits are legally acceptable identification in Victoria however interstate learner permits are not).

 Bouncers and security guards can use reasonable force to eject individuals from the premises to control a situation.
 This does not mean they can assault you.
 Their power to use reasonable force does not apply if they are not within the venue or immediate surroundings, or if they are off-duty.